Ducks help playoff chances, beat Avalanche 4-3 in OT - Philly

 The Avalanche took a 1-0 lead 1:16 into the game when Kerfoot got his 18th goal under unusual circumstances.
 Kerfoot won a faceoff against Rickard Rakell in the right circle and flicked the puck to his left, where it struck Corey Perry's stake and redirected in.

-But the Ducks tied it at 1 on a breakaway by Andrew Cogliano at 6:08.
-Cogliano held off shooting from the slot and instead pulled back to his left to get Bernier out of his crease, leaving a shot into an open net for his 10th goal.
+But the Ducks tied it at 1 on a breakaway by Cogliano at 6:08.

-NOTES: The Ducks staged their third comeback win this season after trailing by two goals. ...
+Jost put the Avalanche up 2-1 at 1:04 of the second, scoring for the second game in a row on a backhand for a power-play goal.
+He made it 3-1 at 12:10 for his first career multi-goal game.

+NOTES: Ducks D Cam Fowler sustained an upper-body injury in the third. ...
 The Avalanche went 5-3-3 in the first game of a back-to-back this season. ...
 Ducks D Francois Beauchemin played in his 900th NHL game.

 UP NEXT